ryukinix/fractal-plan/README.md

 #### DANGEER!

 All below things is mad stuff.
-Caution with your saneness.
+Caution to not lost your sanity (if you still have).

 ![mad-graph](fractal-plan.png)